amar528/amar528.github.io/leetcode-75/README.md

 ### 11 - Container With Most Water

-2 pointer approach left, right with max so far.
+2 pointer approach left (0), right (n - 1) with max volume found so far (0).
-Instead of full iteration, can move pointers conditionally. i.e. move left idx if left height is < right height, else move right idx 514ms beats 77%/95%
+while left < right, we calculate the volume based on distance and the min() of the left and right heights. conditionally update the max found so far. we only move the pointer which has the smallest height i.e. move left idx if left height is < right height, else move right idx 514ms beats 77%/95%